fedemgp/pyspark_data_mocker/docs/documentation/schema_infering.md

 ```

 `pyspark-data-mocker` does not need that all files are in the same file format, it will infer each file depending on
 the file extension (the limitation is that the file format is a valid spark source).
-Lets see the schemas and data
+Let's see the schemas and data
 in each table.

 ```python